rauldgarcia/TITAN/README.md

 ---

-## 📊 Data Pipeline (ETL)
+## 📊 Data Pipeline (RAG Ingestion)

-TITAN includes a specialized ETL pipeline to ingest and normalize financial data from the SEC EDGAR database.
+TITAN includes a specialized ETL pipeline to ingest, normalize, and vectorize financial data from the SEC EDGAR database.

 ### Phase 1: Extraction (Download)